gearz-lab/hypersonic/readme.md

 underlying technology arrives, it creates room for improvement.
 Some times, corporates are not dynamic enough to reshape on time.

-Gearz is based on a modern stack.
+Gearz is based on a modern and open stack.
 Designed for creating dynamic, real-time and responsive apps:

 Node.js is [showing an unprecedented growth](http://apmblog.dynatrace.com/2015/04/09/node-js-is-hitting-the-big-time-in-enterprise-markets/)
 .
 It's amazing how powerful is the community behind [NPM](https://www.npmjs.com/).
 We all love the security of static-typed languages, but experience is